 Hubby became concerned.
 I was hiding bottles.
 He monitored the vodka in the freezer.
 I was ordering cases of wine through mail order, and supplementing them with bottles purchased at the liquor store.
 It’s amazing what kind of tolerance I developed.
 I was a fairly trim woman in my early 30s.

-I was told I was an alcoholic, and formally diagnosed with bipolar disorder.
+I was told I was an alcoholic, and formally diagnosed with bipolar disorder type 1.
 The latter I quickly accepted, but the former I wasn’t totally convinced of.
 Regardless, I went to Alcoholics Anonymous for about four years.